-- 1. knowingly presenting or causing to be presented to the Government a false claim for payment; - 2. knowingly making, using, or causing to be made or used, a false record or statement to get a false claim paid or approved by the government; - 3. conspiring to defraud the Government by getting a false claim allowed or paid; - 4. falsely certifying the type or amount of property to be used by the Government; - 5. certifying receipt of property on a document without completely knowing that the information is true; - 6. knowingly buying Government property from an unauthorized officer of the Government, and; - 7. knowingly making, using, or causing to be made or used a false record to avoid, or decrease an obligation to pay or transmit property to the Government.
+- 1. Knowingly presenting or causing to be presented to the Federal Government a false claim for payment; - 2.
+Knowingly making, using, or causing to be made or used, a false record or statement to get a false claim paid or approved by the Federal Government; - Conspiring to defraud the Federal Government by getting a false claim allowed or paid; - 4.
+Falsely certifying the type or amount of property to be used by the Federal Government; - 5.
+Certifying receipt of property on a document without completely knowing that the information is true; - 6.
+Knowingly buying Federal Government property from an unauthorized officer of the Federal Government, and; - 7.
+Knowingly making, using, or causing to be made or used a false record to avoid, or decrease an obligation to pay or transmit property to the Federal Government.

-Any individual or entity engaging in any of the seven categories of prohibited actions listed in 31 U.S.C.
-3729(a), including the submission of false claims to federally-funded health care programs, shall be liable for a civil penalty which currently is not less than \$5,500 and not more than \$11,000 per false claim, plus three times the amount of damages sustained by the federal government.
-The amount of the false claims penalty is to be adjusted periodically for inflation in accordance with a federal formula.
+Any individual or entity engaging in any of the seven categories of prohibited actions listed in 31 U.S.C. § 3729(a), including the submission of false claims to federally-funded healthcare programs, shall be liable for a civil penalty which currently is not less than \$13,508 and not more than \$27,018 per false claim, plus three times the amount of damages sustained by the Federal Government.
+The amount of the false claims penalty is to be adjusted annually for inflation in accordance with a federal formula.

-The U.S. Attorney General may bring an action under this law.
-In addition, the law provides that any "whistleblower" may bring an action under this act on his own behalf and for the United States Government.
-These actions, which must be filed in U.S. District Court, are known as "qui tam" actions.
-The Government, after reviewing the complaint and supporting evidence, may decide either to take over the action, or decline to do so, in which case the whistleblower may conduct the action.
-If either the Government or the whistleblower is successful, the whistleblower is entitled to receive a percentage of the recovery.
-If prosecuted by the federal government, these qui tam actions are generally handled by the various U.S. Attorney's Offices, or by the U.S. Justice Department.
+The U.S. Attorney General may bring an action under the Federal FCA.
+A unique aspect of the Federal FCA is the "qui tam" provision, commonly referred to as the "whistleblower" provision.
+This provision allows a private person with knowledge of a false claim to bring a civil action on behalf of the Federal Government to recover the funds paid by the Federal Government as a result of the false claim.
+The Federal Government, after reviewing a qui tam suit and supporting evidence, may decide either to take over the action, or decline to do so, in which case the whistleblower may conduct the action.
+If either the Federal Government or the whistleblower is successful, the whistleblower is entitled to receive a percentage of the recovery.
+If prosecuted by the

-SUBJECT: False Claims Act: Fraud & Abuse Prevention Reference N0:209 Date Created: 09/22/2014 Last Review Date:
+SUBJECT: False Claims Act: Fraud & Abuse Prevention Reference N0:209 Original Date Created: 03/01/2007 Last Review Date:

-Ver: 2 03/09/2015
+Ver: 5 09/28/2023

-Page 6 of 12 Subcategory: Administrative
+Page 6 of 11 Subcategory:

+Compliance/Governance